 Giro Bravo Gloves are made of synthetic leather which makes them one of the most lightweight gloves we reviewed.
 The padding is not so big but the comfort is there at many times because of the design.

 This model is Giro’s middle line gloves with the model Jag in the baseline and Monaco is the top line glove.
-In my opinion, the Bravo is quite good value for money despite the fact that the price is not the lowest in our reviews.
+In my opinion, the Bravo is a quite good value for money despite the fact that the price is not the lowest in our reviews.
 But Giro is not a cheap brand.
 The products they made are very high-quality and with a high price tag.

 What I really like about the Giro Bravo model is that the padding is somehow made to be super comfortable.
 I even find them to be the best cycling gloves for numbness.
 So if numbness is your main concern, then you should definitely consider this model.